 [The Bengali document says, "After the son and the daughter were born in his mind generated a sentiment to enter into the order of Swami.
 However, his Gurudev (Lahiri Mahasay) warning him (Manmatha Mukherjee) said, 'Do not become so eager, it is not necessary to adopt the lifestyle of a sannyasi (swami).'"
 Pranab Gita.
 P. chautrish (34) by Jnanedranath Mukherjee, an attorney, disciple of Swami Pranabananda.

-[The reason for saying "it is not necessary to adopt the lifestyle of a sannyasi" was by that time Manmatha Mukherjee was completely realized, as a result, it was not necessary to change the lifestyle.
+[The reason for saying "it is not necessary to adopt the lifestyle of a sannyasi" was by that time Manmatha Mukherjee was advanced in inner realization, as a result, it was not necessary to change the lifestyle.
 However, it was in his system, so intense he entered into the order anyway without the permission and approval of Lahiri Mahasay].

 In the case of Lahiri Mahasay's chief disciple there was an interesting story.
 He was a householder advanced disciple in his previous life, in fact, even more advanced than his own Guru.
 As a result, he had to wait in the disembodied state for a long time to let Lahiri Mahasay incarnate, so that he could follow him to learn Kriya and complete his journey on the path of realizing the Self.